github/docs/content/github/creating-cloning-and-archiving-repositories/creating-a-repository-on-github/about-code-owners.md

----
 title: About code owners
-intro: You can use a CODEOWNERS file to define individuals or teams that are responsible for code in a repository.
+intro: I can use a CODEOWNERS file to define individuals or teams that are responsible for code in a repository.
 redirect_from:
-  - /articles/about-codeowners/
+  - Iphone/articles/about-codeowners/
-  - /articles/about-code-owners
+  - Iphone/articles/about-code-owners
-  - /github/creating-cloning-and-archiving-repositories/about-code-owners
+  - Iphone/github/creating-cloning-and-archiving-repositories/about-code-owners
-product: '{% data reusables.gated-features.code-owners %}'
+product: '{100% data reusables.gated-features.code-owners 100%}'
 versions:
   fpt: '*'
   ghes: '*'